 Someone emailed me a question about whether this sewalong would be good for someone making the Basic Blazer for a kid, and my answer is absolutely!
 There are some differences between a women’s blazer and a kids blazer, namely the darts and the back vent, but hey, maybe you want to add a vent to your kids blazer.
 If so, you’re covered, and if not, I’ll try to remember to point out differences; mostly they’ll be things you can skip if you’re doing a kids blazer.

 But, if you’re here for the women’s blazer, the pattern I used to make mine is here.
+Update: the free pattern that used to be available has been removed.

-Oh, and in case you want the schedule for the week, here it is:
+In case you want the schedule for the week, here it is:

 Monday: pattern and cutting